doron-cohen/antidot/README.md

 brew install doron-cohen/tap/antidot
 ```

 Go to the [releases](https://github.com/doron-cohen/antidot/releases) section and grab the one that fits your OS.
-Brew packages are planned in the future.

 After installing run `antidot update` to download the latest rules file and you're all set!